mdkaba/Project2/README.md

 ## 📌 Project Overview

 This project implements a ChatGPT-like interface for Concordia University that connects to a multi-agent backend system.
-The system utilizes LLMs through Ollama to provide specialized responses based on the query type, with agents for admissions information, AI expertise, and general university knowledge.
+The system utilizes LLMs through Ollama to provide specialized responses based on the query type, with agents for admissions information, AI expertise, and general knowledge.

 The frontend is built with React and TypeScript, featuring a responsive UI that matches Concordia's brand colors (burgundy, gold, and grey/beige).
 The backend uses FastAPI with SQLite for conversation history persistence and FAISS for vector storage to enable retrieval-augmented generation (RAG).